percona/pmm-doc/docs/details/develop-checks.md

 ## Advisor check format versions
 This topic focuses on creating advisor checks for PMM 2.28 and later, which use the latest version of Advisor checks.

-If you are creating checks for a previous PMM version, make sure to check the [Advisor checks v.1 for PMM 2.27 and older](#advisor-checks-v.1-for-PMM-2.27-and-older) section, at the bottom of this topic.
-This section describes the particularities of checks created for older PMM versions.
+If you are creating checks for a previous PMM version, make sure to check the [Advisor checks v.1 for PMM 2.27 and older](#advisor-checks-v.1-for-PMM-2.27-and-older) section, at the bottom of this topic, which describes check particularities for older PMM versions.

 ## Develop custom checks
  To develop custom checks: